apache/celix/documents/building/readme.md

 #Apache Celix - Building and Installing
 Apache Celix aims to be support a broad range of UNIX platforms.

-Currently the [continuous integration build server](https://travis-ci.org/apache/celix) build and tests Apache Celix for:
+Currently the [continuous integration build server](https://travis-ci.org/apache/celix) builds and tests Apache Celix for:

 *   Ubuntu Trusty Tahr (14.04)
     * GCC